Paratrophic Determinants over $\mathbb{Z}/N\mathbb{Z}$ via Discrete Fourier Transform: Abstract

 \section{Abstract}

 In this note, we investigate the paratrophic determinants attached to the multiplicative semigroup $\mathbb{Z}/N\mathbb{Z}$.
-We show that, via discrete Fourier, cosine and sine transforms, these determinants factor into products of group determinants indexed by $d|N$.
+We show that, via discrete Fourier, cosine, and sine transforms, these determinants factor into products of group determinants indexed by $d \mid N$.
 This yields explicit formulas for several determinant families, including determinants involving periodic Bernoulli functions and powers of the tangent function.
 As an application, we also prove a corrected version of a conjecture of Sun Zhi-Wei.
-The idea of using discrete Fourier transform (DFT) in our approach was discovered through human-AI interaction.